M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Explicit form of the (conjectural) generators

-There are several things to be shown here. \begin{lemma} The element $T_3$ constructed in the first step is indeed a cocycle. \end{lemma} \begin{proof} First let us show that $T_3$ is closed under the part $d_{CE}$ of the differential.
+To make the algorithm work, the following reesult has to be shown. \begin{lemma} The element $T_3$ constructed in the first step is indeed a cocycle. \end{lemma} \begin{proof} First let us show that $T_3$ is closed under the part $d_{CE}$ of the differential.
 Concretely, one has

 and hence

 Here the term in the first line on the right is zero because of the symmetries of $\phi(t_{12},t_{23})$.
 In more detail, $\co{t_{12}}{t_{23}}$ is antisymmetric under the $S_3$ action on indices.
 Hence the symmetrization of $\phi(t_{12},t_{23})\wedge \co{t_{12}}{t_{23}}$ picks out the the antisymmetric part of $\phi(t_{12},t_{23})$, which is zero by the hexagon equation.
 The second equality follows directly from the cabling relation (or equivalently, the semiclassical hexagon), which in turn follows from the hexagon equation (see \cite{barnatan} for a proof and more details on those relations).